Marco-Masera/FastSeek/README.md

 This section presents some benchmarks comparing FastSeek to other tools.

-Benchmarks can be run using the Snakefile in the repository root.
+Benchmarks are defined in the Snakefile in the repository root.
 The conda environment to run the benchmarks is specified in the benchmark_env.yaml file.

-## FastQ, FastSeek vs Samtools faidx
+## FastSeek vs Samtools faidx
-*Note: comparing to Samtools faidx is not entirely fair, as it is not designed for speed over large files. faidx generates a .fai index which requires linear search.
-However, it is a common tool for this task.*
+*Comparing with Samtools faidx is not entirely fair, as it is not optimized for speed over large input files.
+Samtools faidx generates a .fai index, which still requires a linear search.
+However, it remains a commonly used tool for this task.*

 General conditions:
 * FastQ input file.